Sweelol/SweeLOL/master/labels/README.md

 #### Issue Labels

-This folder contains a json file that manages the issue labels and milestones for the revoltchat organization.
+This folder contains a json file that manages the issue labels and milestones for the sweelol organization.

 It is applied using Jan's GitHub sync tool.